m3g/JuliaNotes.jl/docs/src/loopscopes.md

 - There is no problem in writing such a loop inside a function, because there the types of the variables are constant except if modified by some operation inside the function itself.
-In that case the loop performs well.
+If they are not, the compiler can realize that and the loop is fast.
 No problems there.

 - That loop written in the global scope will be problematic (slow) because `s` might not have a constant type.
 That is, since the type of